rdkcentral/xts_core/docs/test_documentation.md

 #### Add Allocator Server ####

-Command: allocator add --server http://allocator-server
+Command: allocator add test_allocator http://allocator-server

 Expected Result:

-- The server is added to the configuration file.
+- The server is added to the configuration file under the name test_allocator.

 - Success message is displayed.

 #### Remove Allocator Server ####

-Command: allocator remove --server http://allocator-server
+Command: allocator remove test_allocator

 Expected Result:

-- The server is removed from the configuration file.
+- The entry for test_allocator is removed from the configuration file.

 - Success message is displayed.